 WebAR is on the rise, thanks to the biggest obstacle facing app-based AR.
 You see, since augmented reality (AR) became a big thing, the best experiences have been app-based.
 Think Pokémon GO, or any of those handy AR features that have been added to brand apps, from ASOS to IKEA.

-But while this type of AR offers advanced technical capabilities, trying to get people to download an app can be tricky.
-That's why people have started looking seriously into WebAR; it may not have the power of full AR but it still has plenty of potential for experimental design that can enthral your users (check out the Google AR tool for a fun example).
+But while this type of AR offers advanced technical capabilities, trying to get people to download an app can be tricky, and it can be harder to make an app that's compatible with all the different types of phone and operating systems out there.
+That's why people have started looking seriously into WebAR; it may not have the power of full AR but it still has plenty of potential for experimental design that can enthral your users (check out the Google AR tool or this cut and paste tool for a couple of fun examples).
 Here's what you need to know about it.

 What is WebAR?

 WebAR refers to augmented reality experiences that are accessed through a web browser rather than an app.
 This means all you need is your smartphone or tablet and an internet connection, without having to download an app directly onto your phone.

 At the moment WebAR offers a limited selection of the main features possible using app AR, including simple animations, video and a certain degree of interactivity.
 WebAR can also support image target detection to trigger experiences.

 Because this is a web application, there are platforms that support the creation of WebAR that are similar to normal web development platforms.
 We've been using A-Frame, which enables the creation of 3D assets and environments using a web framework that looks similar to HTML.
 A-Frame and other applications are supported by 8th Wall, which is currently the leading SLAM tracking SDK for WebAR on the market.

 What are the benefits?